 Toyota Supra coupe - Engines, drive & performance

-A sweet-sounding engine and balanced chassis make for a rewarding drive
+A sweet-sounding six-cylinder engine and balanced chassis make for a rewarding drive

-It was also decided the Supra should have a shorter wheelbase but a wider stance and a lower centre of gravity than the GT 86, while the Supra also boasts a perfect 50:50 weight distribution and a much stiffer body.
 Drive quickly on track and the Supra corners with real precision, but there's also lots of adjustability to change the cornering line without any nasty surprises.
-This ability to play with the car at its limits makes it very rewarding for the driver, and it's no coincidence Toyota has benchmarked the Supra against the class-leading Porsche 718 Cayman.
+This ability to play with the car at its limits makes it very rewarding for the driver, and it's no coincidence because Toyota was aiming to beat the class-leading Porsche 718 Cayman.

 It's easy to see why Toyota wanted the Supra to have a six-cylinder engine so badly because it sounds smooth and purposeful, with burbles and even cracks from the exhaust in its Sport driving mode.
 Power is impressively linear in its delivery, too, with peak torque lasting from 1,600 to 4,500rpm and there’s barely any lag when you accelerate out of a corner or go to overtake slower traffic.
 Our only complaint is that there's little reason to rev the engine to the redline, but turbocharged rivals suffer from this characteristic too.

 The 3.0-litre produces 335bhp, which is enough to get the GR Supra from 0-62mph in 4.3 seconds and make it the fastest Toyota so far.
 Launch control is included to help achieve the perfect start, while a Track setting can loosen the reins on the electronic safety net at track days.
 It might not be as powerful as the BMW M2 Competition, but the Supra is easily fast enough to overtake anything on the public road and satisfy at a track day.